FrankDocu/Lichess-Development-Onboarding/translation_context.md

 The other player may have left the game.
 You can claim victory, call the game a draw, or wait.=This appears after 3 minutes have elapsed with one player disconnected.
 Below it are two buttons: "Claim victory" and "Call draw".

 Make your opponent resign=The title text (what you see when you hover the mouse over) of "Claim victory".
 You don't have to translate it like this; you can translate to e.g. "Force victory", or whatever best explains the button in your language.
+Title texts can be as long as you want, within reason.

-Claim victory=One of the two buttons that appears when your opponent leaves the game.
-Clicking this ends the game and grants you the win.
+Claim victory=Clicking this ends the game and grants you the win.
+One of the two buttons that appears when your opponent leaves the game.

-Call draw=One of the two buttons that appears when your opponent leaves the game.
-Clicking this draws the game.
-It's considered the more "chivalrous" option of the two.
+Call draw=Clicking this draws the game.
+It is considered the more "chivalrous" option of the two.
+One of the two buttons that appears when your opponent leaves the game.

 Talk in chat=This is the placeholder text (greyed-out text that disappears when you click) in the input box for the chat.
 Keep it as short as possible.